 Tour guide explaining Sachsenhausen Concentration Camp Memorial to visitors.

-• Entrance gate & roll-call area: Begin at the infamous “Arbeit macht frei” gate and the main square, where prisoners stood for hours in all weather.
+• Start at the iconic “Arbeit macht frei” entrance gate and main square where prisoners once endured long hours in harsh conditions.

 Sachsenhausen Memorial obelisk with statues, surrounded by greenery under a clear sky.